quoll/spike/README.md

 A default service can be set, allowing the first argument to be removed.

-A file named `.sparql` in the user's home directory can also keep a default endpoint:
+A file named `default` in the `$HOME/.sparql` directory can also keep a default endpoint:

 ```bash
 $ cat ~/.sparql